A Feasibility-Driven Approach to Control-Limited DDP: Box-FDDP: a feasibility-driven approach for multiple shooting

 \subsubsection{Nonlinear step}

-With a nonlinear rollout\footnote{In this work, \textit{rollout} is sometimes referred as nonlinear step.} (line~\ref{alg:perform_step}), we avoid the linear prediction error of the dynamics that is typically handled by a \textit{merit} function in off-the-shelf \gls{nlp} solvers.
-Therefore, the prediction of gaps after applying an $\alpha$-step are:
+With a nonlinear roll-out\footnote{In this work, a nonlinear \textit{roll-out} is also referred to as a nonlinear step.} (line~\ref{alg:perform_step}), we avoid the linear prediction error of the dynamics that is typically handled by a \textit{merit} function in general-purpose \gls{nlp} algorithms, as explained in~\cite{mastalli-icra20}.
+If we keep the gap-contraction rate of~\eref{eq:gaps_dynamics}, then we obtain